-The EDM process we know today started with the observations of Joseph Preistly in 1770.
+The electrical discharge machining (EDM) process as we know it today started with the observations of Joseph Preistly in 1770.
 He noticed that electrical discharges had removed material from the electrodes in his experiments.
 This is also known as electro-discharge erosion.
-In the 1940’s two Soviet researchers, the Lazarenkos’, developed a machining process that formed the foundation for modern wire EDM.

-Wire EDM is also known as: edm cutting, edm milling, wire cut edm, wire cutting, spark machining, spark eroding, wire burning, and wire erosion.
+EDM is also known as: spark machining, spark eroding, and die sinking.

 Capabilities of EDM – An advanced look at wire and high-speed small hole EDM.